Anchor PDAs and Accounts

 account.

-Finally, we set the realloc::zero
+Finally, we set the realloc::zero constraint to true because the

-account may be updated multiple times either shrinking or
+movie_review account may be updated multiple times either shrinking or

 expanding the space allocated to the account.